 CIAPC follows the domestic and international development of judicial conditions and legislation, makes proposals and statements, keeps contact with the media, supports Finnish law enforcement agencies and handles actual infringement cases.

-CIAPC also functions as a general information centre on copyright issues through the production and distribution of brochures and teaching material and by organizing education on the topic at schools and conventions.
-In 2010, CIAPC visited 31 schools all over the country, reaching thousands of students from all grade levels.
-The visits were done in collaboration with Finnish musicians, authors or other representatives of the creative industries.
+CIAPC also functions as a general information centre on copyright issues through the production and distribution of brochures and teaching material and by organizing various educational awareness campaigns.
+In 2015, CIAPC visited a total of 43 schools all over the country, reaching almost 4000 students from all grade levels.
+Every school visit is done in collaboration with Finnish musicians, authors, filmmakers or other representatives from the creative industries.

 In short, the objectives of CIAPC can be divided into four main categories: